Elias Díaz Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.62 team ERA ranks 23rd across all MLB pitching staffs.
+- The Mets have the 21st-ranked team ERA across all MLB pitching staffs (4.57).

-- Mets pitchers combine to surrender the fourth-most home runs in baseball (70 total, 1.4 per game).
+- The Mets give up the fourth-most home runs in baseball (72 total, 1.4 per game).

-- Scherzer gets the start for the Mets, his eighth of the season.
-He is 3-2 with a 4.01 ERA and 31 strikeouts in 33 2/3 innings pitched.
+- Verlander makes the start for the Mets, his fifth of the season.
+He is 2-2 with a 3.60 ERA and 20 strikeouts in 25 2/3 innings pitched.

-- His last time out came on Sunday against the Cleveland Guardians, when the right-hander went six scoreless innings while giving up three hits.
+- His most recent time out was on Sunday against the Cleveland Guardians, when the right-hander went eight innings, surrendering one earned run while allowing three hits.

-- The 38-year-old has put up an ERA of 4.01, with 8.3 strikeouts per nine innings, in seven games this season.
-Opponents are batting .221 against him.
+- The 40-year-old has amassed a 3.60 ERA and 7.2 strikeouts per nine innings across four games this season, while allowing a batting average of .198 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.